Vettvangur/Ekom/README.md

 1. Ensure constraints verify
 2. If there was no discount previously on OrderInfo...
 - If stackable, apply discount
+- If non-stackable and there are no line discounts, apply discount
-- If non-stackable, apply discount to OrderInfo temporarily.
+- If non-stackable, and there are line discounts applied, apply discount to OrderInfo temporarily.
 Then compare old and new order total.
+If the new discount compares favorably, remove the line discounts and apply the new order discount.
-			OrderInfo knows to not use line discount when a non-stackable discount is set
+  - OrderInfo does not use line discount when a non-stackable discount is set, this is only for this specific case of comparing.
 3. If there is one compare (using non-stackable compare above if applicable) and apply new Discount if better

-##### When do GlobalDiscounts get applied?
+##### When do ProductDiscounts get applied?
 When a new OrderLine is created Product.Discount is called, if it returns a match we check the rules above and apply if applicable

 ##### Due to the aforementioned rules it's questionable if ApplyDiscountToOrderLineAsync should accept IDiscount versus only accepting IProductDiscount